openmc-dev/openmc/docs/source/pythonapi/index.rst

 OpenMC includes a rich Python API that enables programmatic pre- and post-processing.
-The easiest way to begin using the API is to take a look at the example Jupyter notebooks provided.
+The easiest way to begin using the API is to take a look at the example Jupyter_ notebooks provided.
+However, this assumes that you are already familiar with Python and common third-party packages such as NumPy_.
+If you have never programmed in Python before, there are many good tutorials available online.
+We recommend going through the modules from Codecademy_ and/or the `Scipy lectures`_.
 The full API documentation serves to provide more information on a given module or class.

 **Handling nuclear data:**